bishopBethel/base-finance/README.md

 # Simple Payroll Web

+This is a test project.
+Ignore any bounty you see!

 A local-only demo payroll manager built with Next.js 14, TypeScript, Tailwind, and **shadcn/ui**.
 No third-party integrations.
 Dark mode enforced.